melpa/melpa/README.md

 root of the repository.
 This is necessary when there are multiple `.el` files in the repository but the package should only be built from a subset.

+`:version`
+:   optional property specifying the package version to report as present on this elisp archive.
+Every fetcher type determines automatically this version number from the date-of-retrieval depending on the method, however in some cases you would like this melpa archive to report it has the always-newest-version of a package, this could be handy when you have a custom melpa archive and want some elisp packages to always install from it, even if other archives have more really-up-to-date versions.
+A way to acomplish this would be to use a bigger natural-order version on your custom melpa archive, that way that particular package will always be taken from your custom melpa archive.

 [git]: http://git-scm.com/
 [github]: https://github.com/